dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 numbers.Subscribe(x => Console.WriteLine($"Number: {x}"));
 ```

 You wouldn't write exactly this code in a real application; the purpose of this to be a small but complete example that illustrates the problem.
-In reality if you're this particular overload of `ObserveOn`, it would most likely be in some scenario where some other framework puts the `SynchronizationContext` in place for you.
+In reality if you're using this particular overload of `ObserveOn`, it would most likely be in some scenario where some other framework puts the `SynchronizationContext` in place for you.
 The critical part here is just this line:

 ```cs
 IObservable<int> numbersViaSyncContext = numbers.ObserveOn(SynchronizationContext.Current!);